-- award 5 Penalty runs to the batting side. - inform the other umpire and the captain of the fielding side of the reason for this action. - inform the batters and, as soon as practicable, the captain of the batting side of what has occurred.
+- award 5 Penalty runs to the batting side. - inform the other umpire and the captain of the fielding side of the reason for this action. - inform the batters and, as soon as practicable, the captain of the batting side of what has the umpire shall signal No ball or Wide ball to the scorers, if applicable the umpire shall award 5 Penalty runs to the batting side;